CCBDA-UPC/Assignments-2025/Lab05.md

 page, indicating that your app is up and running.

 Additionally, you can also create a command line connection with each container by issuing the commands below.
 See that the command `docker exec -it 07 bash` executes a `bash` interactive command line interpreter (CLI) that shows the prompt `appuser@07bd0798d09f:/app$` meaning that you are inside of the docker container. `07bd0798d09f` is the container ID that shall be used in the `-it` parameter, but only a few initial distinctive characters are needed.
 Use CONTROL-D to exit the CLI.

+Please check that `.gitignore` has prevented some files to be copied.

 ```bash
 _$ docker ps